hibernate/hibernate-orm/README.md

    * Execute `./gradlew clean hibernate-core:matrix_nuodb`.
 On Windows run `gradlew` (which will invoke `gradlew.bat`).
 To setup gradle, see original readme content below.
 The expected output is:

      ```sh
-     6935 tests completed, 114 failed, 822 skipped
+     9444 tests completed, 2698 failed, 1803 skipped
      ```

    * **Warnings:**
      * If you run the tests without the `clean` option you may get a weird internal error in the compiler.

      * Not all tests clean up after themselves.
-You may need to drop the HIBERNATE_ORM_TEST schema used by the tests by running "`DROP SCHEMA HIBERNATE_ORM_TEST CASCADE`".
+If using the local database You may need to restart the environment by rerunning the script `env/setup.sh`.

+     * Test execution takes ~30m in average with a live database and ~3m without.

 1. Run individual tests